riad5089/Crime-Data-Analysis-Of-Baltimore-City-USA/README.md

 ).
 ## Findings and Observations from the [Dashboard](https://public.tableau.com/app/profile/md.abdur.sobhan.riad/viz/Crime_analysis_16873409234090/Dashboard1?publish=yes).

-1. The most occurring crime is Common assault then Auto theft.
+1. The most occurring crime is Common assault and the second most is Auto theft.
-2. Most of the victim range in between 30-40.
+2. Most of the victim age range in between 30-40.
-3. Most of the victim race is Black and African American.
+3. Most of the victim race are Black and African American.

 ## Build from Sources
 1.Clone the repository.